ardent-development/Clicker/README.txt

        ~ Not perfect, but I tried :/
     - DOC: Add a "QUICK START" section for newbies
     - DOC: Add more examples involving lists and matrices
-    - DOC: Number the examples
+    - DOC: Number the examples, add screen recordings

  * Clicker 2.0: Adds ability to save calculation history to a list
     - CODE: Add functionality to keep track of clicking history in a list